Dating Violence: How To Recognize It And Respond To It

 Control

-Control can be a major feature of dating violence, and it often keeps the cycle of violence going.
+Control can be a major feature of dating violence and teen dating abuse, and it often keeps the cycle of violence going.
 When your dating partner is trying to control you, they might not allow you to spend time with your friends, for example.
 They may call or text you constantly and get upset if you don’t answer immediately.
 They might insist on being by your side 100% of the time.
 They could even go so far as telling you what to wear, how to do your hair, and how to make other everyday choices.

 Can you recognize an abuser before dating violence begins?